 - Faster construction.
 Control flow concrete is extremely workable, which helps accelerate project times.
 There is minimal need for vibration due to the high flow, as well as its responsiveness to external energy.
 The concrete moves quickly in response to external energy and can also be stopped quickly when needed.
 In addition, the admixture extends slump flow life, which helps make placement of the concrete easier.

 - More predictable results.
-CONCERA® admixtures have strong water tolerance, so the concrete is less likely to have slump flow fluctuations.
+CONCERA® admixtures have strong water tolerance, so the ready mix concrete is less likely to have slump flow fluctuations.
 This helps ensure a consistent quality of concrete from batch to batch.

 - Concrete admixtures